- Route: Rockies

 - Email: firstname.lastname@example.org

 My name is Archer Race Schaeffer.
 It used to be Anthony Race Schaeffer, but I'm a big momma's boy so I changed my first name to her maiden name to get some brownie points (it worked, she loves me, too, now).
 I came to UT as an economics major, and then I added biology my first semester.
 And then I dropped economics.
 But then I added Spanish.
 So now I'm Spanish and biology (Iberian and Latin American Languages and Cultures major if you're trying to make things more complicated than they need to be).
-I like to run, bike, and swim, but I don't like any of them enough to do just one, so instead I've settled for a sport where I don't have to: triathlon.
+I like to run, bike, and swim, but I'm not good enough to do just one really well, so instead I've settled for a sport where I can settle for being mediocre at all three: triathlon.
 My hobbies include doing my best to spend time doing things that make me happy and dressing more outdoorsy/athletic than I actually am.
 Right now, I'm working on developing a non-profit organization with my friends called Texas Humanities for Humanity.
 We work with hospice centers in the Austin area to connect with patients faced with terminal illness with students here on UT.
 We help foster relationships and conversation which culminates in a written piece, kinda like a little biography, about our new companions.

 Get to know me more so we can know each other: